Finanzas-Lab-III/finance-analyst-front/README.md

 ## Prerequisites

-Before running this application, you need to have the backend server running.
-The backend should be accessible at `http://localhost:8000` and provide the following endpoints:
+Before running this application, you need to have the backend servers running.
+Configure the API URLs in your environment variables (see Environment Configuration section below):

 - `GET /excel/files` - Returns the file tree structure
 - `GET /excel/file/{filepath}` - Returns the actual Excel file as a blob